Mole Clinic at Staiano Plastic Surgery

 I offer a same-day service and can see and treat you during your initial consultation.
 I can offer this service because my consultations are within state of the art facilities in Birmingham with a fully equipped operating suite on site to allow the full range of procedures under local anaesthesia on a ‘walk in, walk out’ basis.
 I am registered with the CQC and offer competitive fixed price packages for self-pay patients.
 Whether it is a mole that has recently changed, or one you just don’t like the look of, within a few hours of your consultation, it could be gone forever.

-I accept referrals from your GP, dermatologist or directly from you.
+You do not need a GP referral for treatment in the Mole Clinic, I do however accept referrals from your GP or dermatologist.
 I can remove unsightly or worrying moles, cysts and lipomas from all parts of the body.
 Xanthelasma are deposits of cholesterol that occur on the upper and lower eyelid.
 They can be very obvious and are usually very easy to remove under local anaesthetic with minimal scarring.

 For more information on cysts - see our page dedicated to cyst removal here.